jcannava/ansible-lxc-rpc/README.rst

 modified as well as the inventory json.
 For this reason it is recommended that should a physical node need replacing it should be renamed the same as the previous one.
 This will make things easier when rebuilding the environment.
 Additionally if a container is needing to be replaced it is better to simply remove the misbehaving container and rebuild it using the existing inventory.
-The reasons that bursting up and down in OpenStack is less than idea when talking about the infrastructure nodes is outside the scope of this document though its safe to say that the sheer volume of moving parts within OpenStack make this a precarious process.

 Notes